nklizhe/resume/CV.md

 #### Infocast Ltd., Senior Analyst Programmer / Team Leader (Sep 2006 ~ May 2010)

-Team leader of 4 person team responsible for creating a new product providing real-time stock market data to end-users.
+Team leader of a 4-person team responsible for creating a new product providing real-time stock market data to end-users.

 * Invented a JavaScript MVC/Templating framework and use it in a new product, when every other competitors are still relying Flash/Java Applet for their browser based products.
 (HTML/Javascript/jQuery/CSS/JSP/Java/Tomcat)
 * Implemented a multimedia display system for BEA (Bank of East Asia) and other bank clients.
 (C/C++/JSP/Tomcat/MySQL/Windows/MFC)